Polydet/polydet/README.md

 It is a structure between 22 and 65557 long due to the comment at the end.
 However, some program (as *zipinfo*) will try to search for the EOCD even if there is garbage after the EOCD, after the 65535 bytes of comments.

-Fow now, this package only search for `PK` with at least 20 bytes after anywhere in the file, but we aim for improvements.
+Fow now, this package only search for `PK\x05\x06` with at least 18 bytes after anywhere in the file.
-For example, I plan to look at the source code of *zipinfo* to know how it searches for the EOCD.